Olathe man facing charges after allegedly punching 1-year-old in the face

 According to court documents, 32-year-old Christopher Michael Moise hit the child on the side of the head and also harmed a woman he is in a relationship with.

-As a result, Moise has been charged with child endangerment, domestic battery and drug possession.
-He is being held in the Johnson County Detention Center after having his bond revoked on Monday.
+Moise has been charged with child endangerment, domestic battery and drug possession.
+He is being held in the Johnson County jail after having his bond revoked Monday.

 Comments